chipsi44/real-estate-price-prediction-cyril/README.md

 You'll find differents python file : <br>
 - Scrapper.py is used to get all the link of properties in immoweb
 - scrapper_thread.py is used to get all the links of properties in immoweb but faster because of the threads
 - data_analyse_pandas.py is used to scrap the info from a immoweb page, we are going to extract all the info related to a properties.
 Once it's done, we are going to convert those data into a pandas data frame and then we are going to put them in a CSV.
-The data we are collecting are :'locality','Price','Type_property' ,'Sale_type','number_bedrooms' ,'Living_area','fully_equipped_kitchen','Furnished','terrace','garden','surface_land','surface_area_plot','facades_number','Swimming_pool','building_state' ,'fire_place'
+The data we are collecting are :'locality','Price','Type_property' ,'Sale_type','number_bedrooms','Living_area','fully_equipped_kitchen','Furnished','terrace','garden','surface_land','surface_area_plot','facades_number','Swimming_pool','building_state' ,'fire_place'
 - data_refactoring.py

 Once I had the data set, I needed to understand it.
 So, I had to clean the data, ask some questions to my dataset, and then make interpretations.
 More information can be found in the "data_analyze" folder.
 In this folder, you will find the "presentation.py" file, where you can find the code to create the two graphs presented in the "results." <br>